 We are students from NAIS.
+This is where we learn to grow.
+We will promise to do our best.
 By our effort you will know.

-Though our courses come from the States,

-The school culture is our own.
+Though our courses come from the States, The school culture is our own.
 We will never forget our country.
 Egypt is our only home.

-We study environment to

-Keep life safe for me and you

-And we join the human race to make the world a better place.
+We study environment to Keep life safe for me and you And we join the human race to make the world a better place.
 We are students from NAIS.
+This is where we learn to grow.
+We will promise to do our best.
 By our effort you will know